Towson Distracted Driver Accident Attorney

 If you should be involved in an accident and the evidence suggests that you were distracted while driving, you could be facing reckless or negligent driving charges.
 If your actions significantly contributed to the accident and injury/death of another party, you may also face criminal charges.

-What should you do if you were involved in a car accident and you know you were following all of the rules of the road.
+What should you do if you were involved in a car accident with a distracted driver in Towson, MD, and you know you were following all of the rules of the road?
 The first thing to do is call the police to come to the scene of the accident.
 The police officer will investigate the accident and write up an official police report.
 This will be important when it comes time to file a claim with your insurance company.

 In the investigation, the police officer will ask you and all parties involved what happened.
 It’s important to be honest about any distraction that may have contributed to the accident.
 If the other driver admits to being distracted, you may have a case.

-If you had the misfortune of being in an accident where the other driver was distracted, contact Baltimore car accident lawyer John J. Leppler for a FREE Consultation.
+If you had the misfortune of being in an accident where the other driver was distracted, contact Towson distracted driver accident attorney John J. Leppler for a FREE Consultation.
 John has represented numerous drivers who were seriously injured due to someone else’s carelessness or negligence on the road.

 John will advise you on your legal options, and work with you to determine the best course of legal action.
 If you choose to work with John, he will fight the insurance company hard and refuse to accept a low-ball settlement.
 His commitment is to help you get the compensation you deserve!
 Call (443) 955-1989 to discuss your situation.